Hip Pain and Hip Replacement Surgery

 Why choose Ochsner Health for your hip pain and hip replacement surgery care?

-Ochsner is a leader in hip pain and hip replacement surgery.
-Since 2012, our award-winning program has been nationally recognized as High Performing for Hip Replacement and Hip Fracture care by U.S. News & World Report.
+Ochsner Health is a leader in hip pain and hip replacement surgery.
+Our award-winning program has been nationally recognized as High Performing for Hip Replacement by U.S. News & World Report.
+We offer hip pain treatment and hip replacement surgery in Lafayette, Slidell, Jefferson, Crowley, Covington, Baton Rouge, Metairie and New Orleans, Louisiana.

 Ochsner’s fellowship-trained surgeons come from the top programs in the country.
 Our dedicated orthopedic team includes orthopedists, anesthesiologists, advanced practice providers, occupational therapists, physical therapists and social workers.

-• Malalignment of the leg — a condition that can cause reduced range of motion and mismatched leg length
+• Leg malalignment: Misalignment of the leg that can lead to joint pain, limited range of motion and uneven leg length.

-If noninvasive treatments don’t work for you, we offer all surgical approaches for total hip replacement surgery including anterior (from the front), posterior (from the back), and lateral (from the side).
-During hip replacement surgery, the orthopedic surgeon will remove and replace the hip joint with an artificial hip joint.
+If conservative treatments are not effective, we offer all major surgical approaches for total hip replacement, including anterior (front), posterior (back) and lateral (side) techniques.
+During hip replacement surgery, your orthopedic surgeon will remove the damaged hip joint and replace it with a durable artificial implant.

 Topics covered include: